panpf/sketch/docs/wiki/apk_app_icon.md

 ### Displays an icon for the installed app

-First, register [AppIconUriFetcher] and [AppIconBitmapDecoder] as follows:
+First, register [AppIconUriFetcher] as follows:

 ```kotlin
 /* Register for all ImageRequests */